 No matter what development you choose for your clinic, you’ll want to get the word out about it.
 Whether it’s adding new services, growing your staff, or purchasing new equipment, you need to let your patients know.

-You can make announcements on your clinic’s website or social media, send out a newsletter, host a kick-off event, or create a new brochure.
+You can make announcements on your clinic’s website or social media, send out an email campaign, host a kick-off event, or create a new brochure.
 The possibilities are endless.

 You can do it!